Information you should know before visa application

 Applying for a Russian visa

-Before beginning the application process you need to determine the appropriate type of visa according to your purpose of travel.
+Before beginning the application process, you need to determine the appropriate type of visa according to your purpose of travel.
 Incomplete set of documents is mailed back to the applicant without processing.
-Once submitted the application is not subject to any change.
-If applicant needs to make changes the application must be resubmitted.
-Visa processing fee payed by the applicant is not subject for reimbursement in any circumstances.
+All paperwork once submitted is not subject to any change of the announced visa processing period or the period of stay in Russia indicated in the invitation available at the moment of submission.
+If applicant needs to make changes in submitted paperwork, all documentation will be returned to applicant for resubmission.
+Visa processing fees received from the applicant are not subject for reimbursement in any circumstances.
 Two valid visas in one passport and visa extensions are not possible.

-The Consulate may request supplementary documents and information in regard to the application if it deems necessary and invite the applicant to be interviewed in person.
-The Consulate reserves the right in certain cases to extend visa application processing up to 20 business days.
-Therefore it is strongly recommended to apply beforehand.
+The Consular section of the Embassy of the Russian Federation in Australia may request any supplementary documents and information in regard to the application if it deems necessary and invite the applicant to be interviewed in person.
+Consular section reserves the right in certain cases to extend visa application processing up to 20 business days.
+Therefore, it is strongly recommended to apply beforehand.

-Visa section does not give information by phone.
-Please send urgent enquiries by e-mail to firstname.lastname@example.org or email@example.com.
-Consulate may leave unanswered enquiries about acknowledging receipt/dispatch of documents, visa status and about information available on the website.
+Consular section consults by the following telephone number: +61(2) 6295 9474 or by e-mail email@example.com.
+Consular section may leave unanswered enquiries about acknowledging receipt/dispatch of documents, visa status and about information available on our website.

 Arriving to Russia